yuanz03/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The position is missing.
+No players are in that position.

   * 1a1.
-PlayBook shows an error message.

-    Use case ends.

-* 1b.
-The position is invalid.

-  * 1b1.
-PlayBook shows an error message.

-    Use case ends.

-* 2a.
-No players are in that position.

-  * 2a1.
 PlayBook shows an error message.

     Use case ends.